Last stand at Lambeau: After a season spent fending off disaster, the challenge toughens

 "There was a play last game where he knew I was going to come down into the box, and he called me down," Smith said.
 "Nobody else saw it before he got under center, but he looked around and he saw what our defense looked like, and where I needed to fit.
 He kind of gestured [for me] to come down and get in my place.
 No one knows those things, but that's kind of the stuff that's the little game within the game.
 It's fun.
 It adds a layer to the game."

 Sunday night, the Vikings will try to come up with enough defensive looks to slow Rodgers.
-They could lean heavily on Cook, who returned from the COVID-19 list on Wednesday, and hope Mannion can cut through the cold for his first win as a NFL starter.
+They could lean heavily on Cook, who returned from the COVID-19 list on Wednesday, and hope Mannion can cut through the cold for his first victory as an NFL starter.

 "I think they're going to rally behind Sean," Zimmer said.
 "They know how important this game is.
 They believe in Sean."